 Study Spaces: Work tables are available for you to study and read at.
 Please be aware that you are surrounded by students who need the quiet and academic atmosphere of the Library to thrive.

 Catalogue Staff and students can use the catalogue whenever they need to search for sources within the Library or online resources.
-It is web-based - just ask the librarian for the website address.
+It is web-based - just follow this link:

 Enquiry Desk/ Issue Counter: The purpose of the enquiry desk is to address any queries regarding the use of the library catalogue, online resources and finding items you need within the Library.
 You should also change your reading books here.